Monkeystation/photanol-com/src/pages/index.md

         Passion for biotechnology and ready to change the world?
 Interested in driving translation of science and technology to a commercial industrial process?
-Join the Photanol team to develop optimized cyanobacteria to produce monomers based on light and CO2.
+Join the Photanol team to develop optimized cyanobacteria to produce monomers based on light and CO<sub>2</sub>.
 We are looking for candidates to strengthen the development and execution of cyanobacterial strain engineering strategies for the (improved) production of selected products in industrial environment.
 You will get a key role in our strain development team where we value creativity and out-of-the box thinking, but also a structured and analytical way of working towards our targets.

+        The role is a full-time position based in our labs in Amsterdam.
 At Photanol, we offer an exciting work environment in which you have the possibility to grow.

         #### RESPONSIBILITIES

-        * Formulation of research strategy for green chemicals

-        * Find creative and sustainable approaches to increase strain productivity and robustness in industrial environment
+        * Finding creative and sustainable approaches to increase strain productivity and robustness in industrial environment

+        * Application/development of molecular techniques for strain construction and evaluation

+        * Cultivating cyanobacteria to evaluate performance of developed strains

         * Development of new strain engineering tools and research protocols

-        * Application and development of molecular techniques for strain construction and evaluation

-        * Cultivating cyanobacteria to evaluate performance of developed strains

-        * Development, supervision, training and support of junior lab personnel and interns

         #### CHARACTERISTICS

-        * Proven track record in molecular biology or biotechnology

-        * PhD level in synthetic biology or >3-year experience in industrial R&D
+        * MSc or BSc level in Biotechnology, Microbiology, Molecular Biology or Systems biology

+        * Trained in molecular cloning techniques and microbiological safety

-        * Background in cyanobacterial research (photosynthesis & strain development) highly preferred
+        * Experience with cyanobacterial research (photosynthesis & metabolism) highly appreciated

-        * Team player, but also working independently
+        * Ability to work independently, but also function as part of a team

         * Versatile and able to perform under pressure